laelbarlow/typhaon/README.md

   make dry_run
   ```

-- Prepare input files in the 'resources' directory.
+- Prepare input FASTA files in the 'resources' directory.
 All input sequence files
   for phylogenetic analysis must be in FASTA format and file name must end with
       the extension '.faa'.
 Sets of one or more FASTA files must be assembled
       into directories with names ending with '_FASTA'.
 Directory and file